Notes on the Geography of Oklahoma: Norman 6: Building a Starter House

 Continuing the checklist: 10: Deck the roof and make sure it's braced properly.
 11: Roofer goes to work, while framers install the windows.
 INSPECTION!
 12. Time to rough-in the electrical, the plumbing, and the heat and air ducts.
 Each must be INSPECTED!
 13: If you're going to use a brick veneer, you can start now.
 14: Insulators install batting.
 INSPECTION!
 15: Time to install sheet rock (drywall); meanwhile, order the trim package of doors, casings, and cabinets.
 16. Tape the sheet rock edges.
 17: "Mud" the sheetrock; if you want a textured wall, you'll have to do it several times over a period of a week.
 18: Trim carpenter sets doors and cabinets.
 19: Painters caulk and fill gaps, then stain or paint cabinets, baseboards, doors, and--last of all--walls.
 20: Install countertops--tile, probably--over the plywood cabinet top.
 21: Order appliances and light fixtures.
 22: Install plumbed fixtures such as the dishwasher, toilets, faucets, and sinks.
 INSPECTION!
 23: Install electrical fixtures such as lights, vents, stoves, and garbage disposal.
 INSPECTION!
 24: Pour concrete driveway now if not sooner.
 INSPECTION!

-A corner detail: Weyerhaeser is a major manufacturer of OSB.
+The photo shows a corner detail of OSB made by Weyerhaeser a major manufacturer of the stuff.
 A plant in Hudson Bay, Saskatchewan, turns out 146 feet per minute of 3/8-inch panel.
+Not a lot of big trees up there, but you don't need big trees for OSB, and this is a profitable use for small ones.

 Applying brick veneer.
 How many hands are involved in building this house?
 Let's count the tasks or crews: tractor operator, stem wall framer, concrete pourer, framer, heat and air guy, plumber, electrician, insulating guy, sheetrocker, taper, texturer, trim carpenter.
 That's about 20-25 people.
 Think the construction superintendent can function without Spanish?
 Ha!
-Oh, maybe with the electrical and plumbing, but no way with the lower-paying jobs like framing and roofing and (here) brick veneering.
+Oh, maybe with the electrical and plumbing, but no way with the lower-paying jobs like framing, roofing, and (as in this picture) brick veneering.
 Illegal workers?
 Sure, but the builder subcontracts these jobs, so it's the "subs" who get hit if they're caught.

 So here's the Poppy Grove starter house again.
 The builder (Ideal Homes) had to fight some nearby towns to get permission to build homes like these: the fear, he heard, was that such cheap houses would attract White Trash.
 The builder's probably Republican, but on this score he's a fighting Democrat, willing to sue if need be to get permission to build houses for people who would otherwise be forced to rent.